speculatrix/zbx-backup/README.md

 # zbx_backup
+The __zbx_backup__ is bash-script which can help you to create backup of Zabbix Server instance.
 Zabbix Share page: https://share.zabbix.com/databases/mysql/zabbix-backup-script
-Also you can contact me with vk.com or Telegram: https://vk.com/asand3r  @asand3r
+If you have any remark, you can contact me with Telegram @asand3r.
-This script makes simple backup of Zabbix instance.
 Current stable verson:
 <b>0.6.1</b>